Skip to main content

 • Semantic — Adjust the balance between text similarity and image similarity.
 If your catalog relies heavily on visual discovery, increasing image similarity weight helps surface visually relevant products.

-• Engagement — Adjust the relative importance of click-through rate, purchase rate, add-to-cart rate, and revenue.
-For example, weighting purchase rate higher than click-through rate rewards products that convert, not just products that attract clicks.
+• Engagement — Adjust the relative importance of product views, sales, cart sessions, and total sales.
+These signals are powered by your store’s metrics — specifically the metric recipes that track 7-day product engagement.
+For example, weighting sales higher than views rewards products that convert, not just products that attract attention.

 • Keyword — Sub-signal weights for keyword matching are derived from your attribute configuration and are displayed as read-only values.